Werner Merzbacher: Art collector

 Gabrielle and Werner Merzbacher first publicly showed images from their collection in 1999, on the occasion of the fiftieth anniversary of the State of Israel at the Jerusalem Israel Museum, under the title "The joy of color".
 The collection was presented in four Japanese cities in 2001, at the Royal Academy of Arts in London in 2002 under the title Masters of Colour, at the Kunsthaus Zürich in 2006 under the title Fest der Farbe, and in 2012 under the title "le mythe de la couleur" by the Fondation Pierre Gianadda in Martigny.
 In 2013, the Merzbachers went to Israel again with a selection of their Fauvists.

-Personal life
+Personal life and death

-Since 1951, Merzbacher was married to Gabrielle Mayer, granddaughter of Bernhard Meyer.
-They have one daughter.
+From 1951, Merzbacher was married to Gabrielle Mayer, granddaughter of Bernhard Mayer.
+They had three children.

+Merzbacher died on October 5, 2024, at the age of 96.